 The Chettinad cuisine has a distinctive place in the gastronomical map of India.
 The Chettiars of south Tamil Nadu live an arid region and many of their dishes involve sun dried meats and salted vegetables.
 To get your fill of a Chettinad meal, visit the Anjappar chain of restaurants.

-The Andra cuisine is known to be spicy and full of flavor (this is actually a cliche as most Indian regional cuisine falls in this category!).
+The Andra cuisine is known to be spicy and full of flavour (this is actually a cliche as most Indian regional cuisine falls in this category!).
 The avakai (mango) pickle, brinjal preparations, a variety of cooked dals, dried lentil powders (podis) are considered staple items.
 Andhra food is also diverse.
-Rayalseema, coastal Andhra, Telangana have their own regional dishes that are more in tune with the climate and what grows there.
+Rayalaseema, coastal Andhra, Telangana have their own regional dishes that are more in tune with the climate and what grows there.

-True to its name as the ‘land of spices’, Kerala cuisine offers amazing thali options that spans both vegetarian as well as non-vegetarian dishes.
+True to its name as the ‘land of spices’, Kerala cuisine offers amazing thali options that span vegetarian as well as non-vegetarian dishes.
 The coastal areas of Kerala are known for their seafood delicacies while the plains are known for their vegetarian items.
 Rich in coconut oil. jackfruit, and of courses spices, the sadya is an epic thali served on a banana leaf for special festivals like Onam.

 The Karnataka thali has a similar variety of dishes you will find in a South Indian thali.
 However, regional variations in how the items are prepared as well as completely new items make it unique.
 For example, the rasam of Tamil Nadu becomes saaru in Karnataka and acquires a sweeter taste due to the use of jaggery.
 North Karnataka has a distinct cuisine and one of the most interesting items I look forward to is the mirchi bajji!